Party vote

 • Remove regulatory barriers to allow Māori to build on their own land

-Establish a Commission of Inquiry into land dispossession due to breaches of Te Tiriti o Waitangi
+Establish an inquiry into land dispossession due to breaches of Te Tiriti

 Remove the bar on historical Te Tiriti claims

-Reinstate the Waitangi Tribunal's ability to make non-binding recommendations regarding privately owned land
+Allow the Waitangi Tribunal to make non-binding recommendations regarding private land

 Prevent Māori land from being forcibly taken under the Public Works Act